gruntwork-io/terragrunt-infrastructure-catalog-example/README.md

 [...]
 ```

-Check out the [terragrunt-infrastructure-live-example
-repo](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example) for examples and the [Keep your
-code DRY documentation](https://github.com/gruntwork-io/terragrunt#keep-your-terraform-code-dry) for more info.
+Check out the [terragrunt-infrastructure-live-stacks-example repository](https://github.com/gruntwork-io/terragrunt-infrastructure-live-stacks-example) for examples and the [Getting Started Guide](https://terragrunt.gruntwork.io/docs/getting-started/overview/) for more info.

 ## How do you change a module?

 ### Local changes